 - Juniors and Seniors may be eligible for a maximum of $5,000 in additional funds.

-- If at a later time during the academic year, either of your parents becomes eligible or is approved with a co-signer for a Direct Parent PLUS loan, the additional Unsubsidized Stafford Loan will be cancelled.
+- If at a later time during the academic year, either of your parents becomes eligible or is approved with a co-signer for a Direct Parent PLUS loan, the additional Unsubsidized Stafford Loan will be canceled.

-- If you are approved through either appeal decision or by adding an Endorser then the borrower will be required to complete Credit Counseling at studentaid.gov.
+- If you are approved through either an appeal decision or by adding an Endorser then the borrower will be required to complete Credit Counseling at studentaid.gov.

 Disbursement of Funds